 A refresh took place for 2008 that brought more power for base versions in the form of a 430-hp 6.2-liter V8, which was coupled to either a six-speed manual or optional six-speed automatic.
 Chevy also made interior, manual transmission and steering improvements that year.
-The new ZR1 ultra-high-performance fixed-roof coupe arrived for '09, wielding a 638-hp supercharged V8 and appropriate suspension and brake upgrades, as well as some unique styling features such as a hood window.
+The new ZR1 ultra-high-performance fixed-roof coupe arrived for '09, wielding a 638-hp supercharged V8 and appropriate suspension and brake upgrades, as well as some unique styling features such as a transparent hood insert.

-The following year Chevy brought out the Grand Sport, which essentially combined the base car's V8 with the Z06's suspension and brake upgrades.
+The following year (2010) Chevy brought out the Grand Sport, which essentially combined the base car's V8 with the Z06's suspension and brake upgrades.
 For 2012, Corvettes received new, more heavily bolstered seats, which provided more comfort and previously lacking lateral support.

-Read the most recent 2013 Chevrolet Corvette review.
+Read the most recent 2019 Chevrolet Corvette review.